 Summary of ICANN’s Assessment of Implementation

 With regard to Board consideration of inputs in policy decision-making, staff undertook an analysis to determine what can be learned based upon actual community usage and participation patterns.
 The study period was from 1 January 2010 through 31 December 2012 and involved harvesting information from each of 212 archived Public Comments Forums.
-Ultimately, a checklist was created that is now used with GNSO PDP recommendations to ascertain that all inputs were received.
+Ultimately, a checklist was created that is now used with GNSO Policy Development Process (PDP) recommendations to ascertain that all inputs were received.
 This checklist, now embedded in Standard Operating Procedure, has been used only once to date.

 With regard to restructuring review mechanisms, an Accountability Structures Expert Panel (ASEP) was commissioned in September 2012.
 It included three international experts on issues of corporate governance, accountability and international dispute resolution.
-The ASEP reported on October 2012 and the Board acted upon its recommendations on 20 December 2012, approving amendments to Bylaws Article IV, Section 2 (Reconsideration), Section 3 (Independent Review), and the corresponding Cooperative Engagement Process for Independent Review.
+The ASEP reported on October 2012 and the Board acted upon its recommendations on 20 December 2012, approving amendments to bylaws Article IV, Section 2 (Reconsideration), Section 3 (Independent Review), and the corresponding Cooperative Engagement Process for Independent Review.

 With regard to the Ombudsman: the Ombudsman undertook a review of his office and function in accordance with ATRT1 Recommendation #23.
 The Ombudsman recommended to the Board Governance Committee (BGC) that a regular meeting schedule be established, possibly through a committee of the ICANN Board.
 In turn, the ICANN Board decided (1) that regular meetings would be held by the Executive Committee, and (2) Ombudsman reports that require the full ICANN Board's attention shall be provided to the ICANN Board as a whole, as needed and determined in consultation with the Executive Committee and the Ombudsman.